VoxelForge/VoxelForge/API.md

 * `doc.get_revealed_count`: Returns the number of entries a player has access to in a category
 * `doc.get_hidden_count`: Returns the number of entries which are hidden from a player in a category

+#### Special widgets
+This API provides an experimental convenience function for creating a special widget to be used in formspecs.
+This function may be deprecated in later versions.

 ### `doc.new_category(id, def)`
 Adds a new category.
 You have to define an unique identifier, a name and a template function to build the entry formspec from the entry